OpenTechSchool/python-data-intro/core/text-files.md

 ... and so on

+### Bonus Question #1

+What is the `while` statement in the above code doing?
+When does the program exit the while loop?

-### Bonus Question
+### Bonus Question #2

-What would happen if you replaced the '1' in the code above with a '2'?
+What would happen if you replaced the `read(1)`s in the code above with `read(2)`s?
+Think about it first, then try it and see what happens!

 # Reading files line by line

-So far we can read a whole file, or we can read up to a fixed number of characters from a file.
+So far we can read a whole file, or we can read a certain number of characters from a file.
 How about if you just want to read a single line from a file?

 ## How lines are represented